-To gain more insight into the effects of coherent control of the phonon amplitude on the possible lattice symmetry change from the T$_{d}$ toward 1T$^{\prime}$ phases, we present time-domain SHG signals for both constructive ($\Delta t$ = 8.33 ps) and destructive ($\Delta t$ = 6.25 ps) excitation at the total pump fluence from 1.6 (1.8) mJ/cm$^{2}$ to 10.6 mJ/cm$^{2}$ in Fig. \ref{Fig3.eps}.
+To gain more insight into the effects of coherent control of the phonon amplitude on the possible lattice symmetry change from the $T_{d}$ toward 1$T^{\prime}$ phases, we present time-domain SHG signals for both constructive ($\Delta t$ = 8.33 ps) and destructive ($\Delta t$ = 6.25 ps) excitation at the total pump fluence from 1.6 (1.8) mJ/cm$^{2}$ to 10.6 mJ/cm$^{2}$ in Fig. \ref{Fig3.eps}.
 The amplitude of the shear phonon is enhanced by constructive excitation, as shown in Fig. \ref{Fig3.eps}(a), whereas it is canceled by destructive excitation as shown in Fig. \ref{Fig3.eps}(b).
 In both cases, the SHG intensity decreases as the total pump fluence increases.

 To estimate the magnitude of $\Delta I_{\mathrm{SHG}}/I_{\mathrm{SHG}}$ for single- and double-pulse excitation, the time-domain data were fit separately using an exponentially decaying function $f(t)=H(t)A\exp (-t/\tau)$, where $H(t)$ is the Heaviside function convoluted with Gaussian to account for the finite time resolution, $A$ is the magnitude, and $\tau$ is the relaxation time constant.
 Note that the maximum normalized change of $\Delta I_{\mathrm{SHG}}/I_{\mathrm{SHG}}$ observed at the highest total fluence of 12 mJ/cm$^{2}$ was $\approx$90\%, which is comparable to that followed by the NIR pump pulse (2.1 $\mu$m) with 10 MV/cm \cite{sie2019ultrafast}.